+Clovelly Quay and its bay are sheltered from all the strong westerly winds.
+Hence the settlement has been here since the 13th century.
 Landing a boat on the treacherous North Devon coast with its cliffs and rocky foreshores has never been easy.
-However, Clovelly’s bay is sheltered from the strong westerly winds, so a settlement has existed here from the earliest times.
-As long ago as the 13th century a rudimentary quay was constructed, and soon a small fleet of fishing boats from Clovelly was working Bideford Bay in search of herring and mackerel.
+As long ago as the 13th century a rudimentary quay was constructed.
+Hence a small fleet of fishing boats from Clovelly was working Bideford Bay in search of herring and mackerel.

 The Devon antiquary, historian and topographer Risdon, writing in about 1630, described the work as a ‘pile to resist the inrushing of the sea’s violent breach, that ships and boats may with more safety harbour there’.
 Clovelly fishermen in later years certainly appreciated the effort it had taken to build the quay.
 The village evolved into a bustling and prosperous centre for fishing.
 When fishing was good they would land up to 9,000 herring at one time!